rustwasm/wasm-bindgen/examples/deno/README.md

 $ deno run --allow-read test.ts
 ```

-The `--allow-read` flag is needed because the wasm file is read during runtime.
+The `--allow-read` flag is needed because the Wasm file is read during runtime.
 This will be fixed when https://github.com/denoland/deno/issues/2552 is resolved.